unixfreaxjp/dev/kernel_interception/ReadMe.md

 # olderkernel_interceptor

-Linux security lecture: A simple code for older-kernel's intercepting for syscall in linux kernel.
+Linux security lecture: A simple code for older-kernel's intercepting for syscall in linux kernel, to be used for RE/DFIR against compromised systems or on analysis research session on specific Linux malicious code.

 # how